-Clinical massage is an outcome-based treatment using a combination of techniques including deep tissue massage, trigger point therapy, stretching, soft tissue release, hot and cold and myofascial work, aiming to get people out of pain and increase range of motion which can then aid relaxation and relieve stress.
+Clinical massage is an outcome-based treatment using a combination of techniques including deep tissue, trigger point therapy, stretching, soft tissue release, hot and cold and myofascial work, aiming to get people out of pain and increase range of motion which can then help relaxation and relieve stress.
 As a clinical massage therapist my aim is to your body's own healing through manual therapy, exercise and education.

 As well as helping to decrease general tension in the body clinical massage can benefit conditions such as RSI, carpal tunnel, low back pain, frozen shoulder, plantar fasciitis and headaches and can also benefit chronic conditions such as osteoarthritis and fibromyalgia.